cmoid/silkpurse/README.md

+# Silkpurse

+They you can't make a silk purse out of a sow's ear.

+They say you shouldn't play in the elephant graveyard, it's not safe.

+These things are true.

+"**If you do, against all advice, want to continue developing Patchwork** then we kindly request you rename it to reflect the change in leadership."

+Well that was easy to do, silkpurse is a fork of patchwork.

+# Archive readme

 # :warning: **Patchwork v3.18.1 was the last release!** :warning:

 This release is meant to tide us over so that other clients can take it from here.